microsoft/api-guidelines/azure/Guidelines.md

 ### HTTP Request / Response Pattern
 The HTTP Request / Response pattern will dictate much of how your API behaves, for example; POST methods must be idempotent, GET methods may be cached, the If-Modified and etag headers determine your optimistic concurrency strategy.
 The URL of a service, along with its request / response, establishes the overall contract that developers have with your service.
-As a service provider, how you manage the overall request / response pattern __SHOULD__ be one of the first implementation decisions you will make.
+As a service provider, how you manage the overall request / response pattern should be one of the first implementation decisions you will make.
 For each request / response, the service:

-> * __MUST__ validate all inputs to a request.
+:white_check_mark: **DO** validate all inputs to a request.
-> * __SHOULD__ return the same object that was sent to the API in the response for all create or upsert operations.
+:white_check_mark: **DO** return the same object that was sent to the API in the response for all create or upsert operations.

 Because beacuse information in the service URL, as well as the request / response, are strings, there must be a predictable, well-defined scheme to convert strings to their corresponding values.
-Service provides __MUST__ use the following table when translating strings:
+:white_check_mark: **DO** use the following table when translating strings:

 Data type | Document string must be
 -------- | -------